-A. Budget and Financial Requirements for Operating and Education Funds27
+A. Budget and Financial Requirements for Operating and Education Funds24

 - 1. The Operating Fund budget must provide for an operating reserve approximately equal to at least two months' operating expenses.
 (See also: reserve policy below.) - 2.
 Grants, contributions and other monies earmarked for the Education Fund are kept entirely separate from general funds.
 They may be used only for appropriate activities as specified by the Internal Revenue Service for 501(c)(3) educational organizations.
 These would normally involve citizen education and voters service activities and may never include use of such funds for action or lobbying activities. - 3.
 Except as provided in the fund's approved budget, Board approval is required for the expenditure of both Operating and Education Fund monies for any expenditure above \$250.
 In 2023, the Board formally delegated authority to the President for unbudgeted expenditures of up to \$250 each with the understanding that each expenditure must be reported to the Board at the following meeting and the delegation is revocable by the Board at any time. - 4.
 The Boards of the LWV-VA and LWV-VA Education Fund are required to provide and exercise adequate internal controls to safeguard the organization's funds, especially in the absence of a separation of financial responsibilities.
 To this end, a Board member designated by the President and who is not a signatory on the accounts must verify the consistency of the Treasurer's reports with the bank and other fund account statements at the time each quarterly Treasurer's report is presented to the Board. - 5.
 Board members are reimbursed for their approved expenditures in carrying out LWV-VA and LWV-VA Education Fund activities, including mileage and hotel room costs (shared room) to attend Board meetings and official LWV events, but do not receive compensation. - 6.
-Each Board member and committee and administrative chair is responsible for: - Keeping an accurate record of expenses incurred in carrying out her/his LWV-VA activities including committee members' expenses. - Providing the budget committee with actual expenses for the year to date and anticipated expenses for the following year for use in preparation of the proposed budget for the ensuing year. - Submitting vouchers with receipts to the Treasurer, noting which fund and
+Each Board member and committee and administrative chair is responsible for: - Keeping an accurate record of expenses incurred in carrying out her/his LWV-VA activities including committee members' expenses. - Providing the budget committee with actual expenses for the year to date and anticipated expenses for the following year for use in preparation of the

-27 Adapted from draft included in 2015 Handbook materials.
+24 Adapted from draft included in 2015 Handbook materials.